godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 Introduction
 ------------

-When developing your game, you want to test your game and debug when problems occurr.
+When developing your game, you want to test your game and debug when problems occur.
 Godot provides several debugging options and tools which aid your debugging process.
 There are the debug dropdown options, Script editor debug options, debug project settings, and the debugger.